Peaches (musician)

-Peaches has been described as a feminist and queer icon.
+Peaches has been described as a "feminist and queer icon" by Variety.

 Early life

 Merrill Nisker was born in 1966 in Toronto, Ontario.
 Her family was culturally Jewish, though not religious.
-Her maternal grandparents immigrated to Canada from Ustrzyki Dolne in Poland; her paternal grandparents were from Galicia in what is now Ukraine.
+Her maternal grandparents immigrated to Canada from Ustrzyki Dolne in Poland.
+Her paternal grandparents were from Galicia (western Ukraine).

-In an interview in URB magazine, she recounted how growing up she experienced antisemitism; on her walks home from school, students from a nearby Catholic school would throw stones at her and call her a "dirty Jew".
+Growing up, she experienced antisemitism from students at nearby Catholic school who would throw stones at her and call her a "dirty Jew".

 As a teenager, Nisker appeared in two plays alongside future Barenaked Ladies singer Steven Page, including a musical, My Brother's Keeper.
-She shared this story with Damian Abraham on his Turned Out a Punk podcast.

 Before becoming a full-time musician, Nisker worked as a teacher.